-The Best Backpacking Sleeping Bags of 2017 - Side-by-Side Tests
+The Best Men's Backpacking Sleeping Bags of 2017

-To help you complete your backpacking setup, we researched over 75 backpacking sleeping bags and tested the 11 best models side-by-side for a three-month period.
-Standing in your favorite outdoor retailer, it's hard to know which product provides primo comfort, dries fastest, or performs at its claimed temperature range.
-Our review team of experts tackles these issues, testing each model on the John Muir trail and through the Sierra Nevada and Cascade Mountains in temps ranging from 12-65F on both dry and rainy nights.
+To help you create the ultimate backpacking experience, we researched 70 backpacking sleeping bags, and included the top 13 models, testing them side-by-side for an extended period of 6+ months.
+When shopping for the best model for your adventures, it can be difficult to even know where to start.
+It's hard to know which product provides primo comfort, dries fastest, or performs at its claimed temperature range.
+Our review team of experts tackles these issues, testing each model on the John Muir trail and through the Sierra Nevada, Washington Coast, and Cascade Mountains in temps ranging from 12-65F on both dry and rainy nights.
 For all kinds of sleepers (back, tummy, and side) with varied preferences, this comprehensive review helps you find the bag that meets your backpacking needs.

 Read the full review below >